 The best way to avoid triggers is to find an effective treatment option for your disease.
 Cellular therapy is a new alternative option for treating lung disease that many have found effective in improving quality of life.
 Unlike bronchodilators and supplemental oxygen, which work well for symptom management, cellular therapy seeks to treat the disease itself.
 Cellular therapy uses a person’s own tissue to target lung disease by reintroducing one’s own cells into the body—cells with the potential to grow new, healthy tissue in the lungs.

-If you or a loved one suffers from COPD and worries about constant triggers, contact the Lung Institute to see if you qualify for cellular therapy by calling 888-745-6697 today.
+If you or a loved one suffers from COPD and worries about constant triggers, contact the Lung Health Institute to see if you qualify for cellular therapy by calling 888-745-6697 today.